Howard Ain - Reporter

-Brad Underwood is a proud Indianapolis native but thrilled to join the Local 12 News team.
-He returned to Cincinnati, as a part of the number one station, in October 2013.
+Brad Underwood is a proud Indianapolis native, but is thrilled to be a part of the Local 12 New team upon his return to Cincinnati in October 2013.

-Prior to joining Local 12, Brad worked in Kansas City and Cincinnati for four years where he became a true Reds and Bengals fan!
+Prior to joining WKRC-TV, he worked in Kansas City, and in Cincinnati for four years where he became a true Reds and Bengals fan.

-In his free time, Brad enjoys going to Reds and Bengals games, cooking, live music and spending time with friends and family.
-However, much of this year will be spent planning a Cincinnati wedding with his fianc.
+Brad enjoys going to Reds and Bengals games, cooking, live music and spending time with friends and family.

 Joe Webb - Reporter

-Joe is an avid runner, a mediocre golfer and a diehard fan of the Oklahoma State Cowboys.
+He is an avid runner, a mediocre golfer, and a diehard fan of the Oklahoma State Cowboys.
 Joe lives in Northern Kentucky with his wife Karla and their two children, Sam and Grace.